Portfolio

 Variational autoencoder (VAE) to mitigate batch effects in scRNA-seq using federated learning

-This project explored a scVI model (variational autoencoder for single-cell data) in a federated setting with secure aggregation using the Flower framework (Flower.ai) and the SecAgg+ secure aggregation protocol.
+This project explored a scVI model (variational autoencoder for single-cell data) in a federated setting using the Flower framework (Flower.ai) and the SecAgg+ secure aggregation protocol.
 For comparison, the same model was also trained in a centralized setting.

 Figure: Baseline Gene Expression UMAP.